Pistachihen/pistachi.github.io/about.md

 comments: false
 ---

 Howdy, I'm student of chemical engineering from São Paulo, Brazil, living in Vancouver.
-This blog is for documentation about my thoughts and reflections .
+This blog is for documentation about my thoughts and reflections, and journey thought.

 If you have a question about him or else, just send a letter to him.